 What do you mean by an “area of high deprivation”?

 We use the latest government Indices of Deprivation to determine the level of deprivation in an area, and our focus is different depending which grant programme you apply to.
 Please refer to the guidelines for each programme for more information.
-However, as an example, the Strengthening Communities programme seeks to fund projects in areas that are within the bottom 10%.
+However, as an example, the Strengthening Communities programme seeks to fund projects both physically based and working within the 10% most deprived areas for England & Scotland and within the 15% most deprived areas for Northern Ireland & Wales.
 You can use the links below to view statistics for your area.

 Can we apply if we are a new organisation?

 You must be able to send us audited or independently inspected accounts with your application, so we cannot consider an application from your organisation until it has produced its first set of accounts.
 We also expect organisations to be able to demonstrate a track record of service delivery.
 We do not fund the set-up costs of organisations or fund organisations that are only just starting to deliver services or activities.